Skip to content

 Your truck is your livelihood, so you can’t trust its engine to just anyone.
 Finding a great technician means looking beyond a friendly face at the front desk.
 You need someone with proven expertise who can get you back on the road safely and efficiently.
 When you’re vetting a new shop, focus on a few key qualifications that separate the experts from the amateurs.
 These signs of a true professional will give you confidence that your rig is in the right hands.

-Factory Training and Certifications
+Check for Factory Training and Certifications

 When it comes to semi-truck engines, general mechanical knowledge isn’t enough.
 These are complex, powerful machines that require a specialist.
 Look for technicians who have completed factory training programs from major engine manufacturers.
 This training means they have in-depth, current knowledge of your specific engine’s design and common issues.
 While many shops can handle basic jobs, technicians with specialized training are better equipped to perform complex truck repairs to the manufacturer’s exact standards, ensuring the job is done right the first time.